oroinc/documentation/user/back-office/customers/customers/customer-configuration/system-configuration/website/customer-routing-settings.rst

 3. Select **System Configuration > Websites > Routing** in the menu to the left.
 4. In the General section, clear the **Use Customer Group** check box and configure the following option:

-   * **Main Navigation Menu** -- Use the dropdown to select which frontend menu will represent the main menu in the storefront.
+   * **Main Navigation Menu** -- Use the dropdown to select which storefront menu will represent the main menu in the storefront.

 5. Click **Save Settings**.